-When you ask people what they know about the state of Florida, most will say something about their theme parks, like Bush Gardens, Universal and, of course, Disney World but there is so much more to Florida than these hot spots.
-There is a wonderful wildlife presence and historical background to Florida.
+When you ask people what they know about the state of Florida, most will say something about their theme parks, like Bush Gardens, Universal, and, of course, Disney World but there is so much more to Florida than these hot spots.
+There is a wonderful wildlife presence and historical background in Florida.
 One of the most historic places in Florida is Dixie County, which holds the unincorporated community of Old Town.
 Settled by colonists in 1820 and the site of a battle with the indigenous Seminole people, there is a lot to learn about Old Town and a lot to see and do.
-Read on to learn about the top ten things to do in Old Town, Florida.
+If you’re wondering what to do in Old Town, Florida, then read on to learn about the top things to do in Old Town, Florida.

 1. Capt.
 Ron's Awesome Suwanee Adventures